Ancient Vessels

 256-bit encryption

-Anne Bonny is probably the most famous female pirate to sail the Spanish Main.
-She was a ruthless plunderer, raider, and menace to the sea faring vessels in the Caribbean Sea.
-She is commonly referred to as "Toothless Annie."
+The first female sailor was Anne Bonny, who was commonly referred to as "Toothless Annie."
+She earned her reputation of being the most famous female pirate to sail the Spanish Main.
+A ruthless plunderer, raider, this woman was a menace to the sea faring vessels in the Caribbean Sea.

 Anne was born in Ireland during the 1690's.
+What surprised most people is that she came from a well-off family.
 Her parents moved to America and became well respected plantation owners.
-She grew up in South Carolina and was fascinated with stories of pirates that were told at the nearby Charleston Port.
-At Charleston she met a pirate named James Bonny.
-She married him and the two of them moved to an island in the Caribbean named Nassau.
-This island was basically run by pirates.
-Here Anne was surrounded by famous pirates.
+She grew up in South Carolina and was fascinated with stories of pirates.
+At Charleston she met and married a pirate named James Bonny and the two of them moved to an island in the Caribbean named Nassau.
+This island was basically run by pirates, and Anne Bonny hung around with famous pirates.

-Mary's mother who had a legitimate son became pregnant after her husband died.
+Mary Reed's background is interesting enough.
+Her mother who had a legitimate son became pregnant after her husband died.
 She fled to the country to give birth to Mary.
 During this time, her son died.
-The mother returned and brought Mary up as the dead son to get money from her husband's parents.
+The mother returned and brought Mary up in place of the dead son to get support money from her husband's parents.

 Still pretending to be male, Mary joined first the navy, then the cavalry.
-She loved and married a fellow soldier and lived a few years as his wife.
-When he died, she put on male clothes again and went to the Caribbean.
+She loved and married a fellow soldier.
+When her husband died a few years later, she put on male clothes again and went to the Caribbean.

-Before long, Mary fell in love with a man forced to join the pirates.
+Before long, Mary fell in love with a man who had been forced to join the pirates.
 She let him know her secret "by carelessly showing her breasts, which were very white."
-The man "being made of Flesh and Blood," wanted to go further but Mary resisted.
 Soon after he quarreled with another pirate and was challenged to a duel.
-Mary deliberately picked a fight with the same man and ran him through with her cutlass.
+Before the duel time, Mary deliberately picked a fight with the same man and ran him through with her cutlass.

 Both women were very good at pirating, never shirking from battle.
 According to one witness, none among the crew were "more resolute, or ready to board or undertake anything that was hazardous."